rimpi1612/Solidity_Smart-Contract/README.md

 * `address payable _three`

 Within the constructor, set the employee addresses to equal the parameter values.
-This will allow you to avoid hardcoding the employee addresses.
+This will allow we to avoid hardcoding the employee addresses.

 Next, create the following functions: